Decoding species coexistence: A reinforcement learning perspective

 Importantly, the items $Q_{s,a}$ in the table are termed the action-value function, estimating the value of the action $a$ within the given state $s$, which can be taken as a measure of action preference.
-The larger the value of $Q_{s,a}$, the stronger the preference in action $a$ for the player within state $s$.
+The larger the value of $Q_{s,a}$, the stronger the preference in action $a$ for the individual within state $s$.
 By scoring different actions within different states, Q-tables guide individuals to migrate properly.
-Different from most previous studies, the Q-table here is not associated with a single individual but with the species; this is reasonable because most species' behaviors are guided by wisdom from their groups that is accumulated for many generations, rather than learn everything \emph{ab initio} for individuals~\cite{Staddon1983adaptive}.
+Compared to the Q-learning at the individual level, our joint Q-learning for species could be more reasonable because most species' behaviors are guided by common wisdom from their groups that is accumulated for many generations, rather than learn everything \emph{ab initio} for individuals~\cite{Staddon1983adaptive}.

 Without loss of generality, each site of the lattice at the beginning is randomly occupied by an individual of type A, B, C, or left empty, meaning a finite carrying capacity.
 The initial action for each is randomly chosen $a_i\in\mathcal{A}$, and the elements $Q_{s,a}$ for the three Q-tables are randomly initialized to a value between 0 and 1 independently.
 The evolution follows a synchronous updating procedure.
 At round $t$, there is a reaction among all possible Reactions (\ref{eq:1}-\ref{eq:3}) going to occur with probability proportional to their rates.
-The reward for a successful predation for the predator is $R_p$ (i.e., Reaction \ref{eq:1}), and the reward for survival for a round is denoted as $R_s$.
-Different from the classic Q-learning, where the gaming and learning processes are repeated iteratively, here the two are conducted separately for simplicity.
-The learning process unfolds in the first stage until the Q-table is converged; then, the population's migration strictly follows the guidance of the three Q-tables for the second stage of evolution.
+The reward for a successful predation for the predator is $R_p$ (i.e., Reactions (\ref{eq:1})), and the reward for survival for one round is denoted as $R_s$.
+Different from the classic Q-learning, where the gaming and learning processes are repeated iteratively, here the two processes are conducted separately for simplicity.
+The learning process unfolds in the first stage until the three Q-tables are converged; then, the population's migration strictly follows the guidance of Q-tables for the second stage of evolution.

 Specifically, in the learning process, every individual makes a random action $a\in\mathcal{A}$ for migration, and their experiences are accumulated by updating the Q-table belonging to their species as follows: